 Enjoying the Museum of English Rural Life in Reading, England

-I spent a wonderful afternoon with associate director Isabel Hughes, who graciously answered my many questions about the museum and then took me on a guided tour.
+I spent a wonderful afternoon at this museum in Reading with associate director Isabel Hughes, who graciously answered my many questions about the museum and then took me on a guided tour.

 This place is a real Artsy Traveler find!
 And fair warning: this is a LONG post because there is just so much to write about.